MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 <!-- ------------------------------ -->
 #### Sign-up and attestation requirements and process

-Developers interested in alpha testing can join the [Origin Trial](https://microsoftedge.github.io/MSEdgeExplainers/origin-trials/).
-This trial enables end-to-end testing of Ad Selection API features, covering both the API usage and the deployment of secure container images.
+Developers interested in alpha testing can join the origin trial for the Ad Selection API.
+This origin trial enables end-to-end testing of Ad Selection API features, covering both the API usage and the deployment of secure container images.

 For each top-level domain that you intend to use with the Ad Selection API, fill in the **Origin Trial Registration**  form for that domain, and then submit the form.